Advancing NIH’s Mission Through a Unified Strategy

 Promoting research focused on scientifically valid, measurable health outcomes:

-NIH will continue to support research that advances the health of all Americans, regardless of their age, race, ethnicity, sex, sexual orientation, or other characteristics.
-To conduct meaningful biomedical research, scientists must consider both individual and external factors that influence health outcomes, guided by the needs of the specific research question.
-Some relevant personal characteristics may include demographic indicators such as race and sex, while some contextual factors, like environmental exposures and socioeconomic conditions (e.g., poverty), may also be scientifically significant.
+NIH will continue to support research that advances the health of all Americans, regardless of their age, race, ethnicity, sex, or other characteristics.
+To conduct meaningful biomedical research, scientists must consider both individual and external factors that influence health outcomes, guided by the details of the specific research question.
+In certain cases where scientifically justified, personal characteristics such as race and sex may be relevant, while some contextual factors, like environmental exposures and socioeconomic conditions (e.g., poverty), may also be scientifically significant.
 Any distinctions made in study design must be directly relevant to the health outcomes under investigation.
 NIH will support scientifically rigorous research that considers these factors when they are scientifically justified and aligned with the study’s objectives.

-In contrast to research that considers race or ethnicity when scientifically justified (described in the paragraph above), research based on ideologies that promote differential treatment of people based on race or ethnicity, rely on poorly defined concepts or on unfalsifiable theories, does not follow the principles of gold-standard science.
-Such studies divert resources away from projects that advance the health and longevity of all Americans, including minority populations.
+In contrast to research that considers personal characteristics when scientifically justified (described in the paragraph above), research based on beliefs that promote differential treatment or unnecessary classification of people based on race or ethnicity, or on poorly defined concepts or on unfalsifiable theories, does not follow the principles of Gold-Standard science.
+Overly broad or subjective assumptions —such as attributing, without evidentiary basis, worse health outcomes in a particular population to poorly measured or unproven factors like systemic racism—should not be presented as established background facts or otherwise included in proposed research.
+Funding research containing such poorly defined concepts and unfalsifiable theories would divert resources away from projects that advance the health and longevity of all Americans, including minority populations.
 The NIH will always prioritize gold-standard science.

 Relatedly, research involving participant volunteers should be based on appropriate population descriptors and categories that use precise language to define participant attributes, comparator group attributes, and to whom the study findings apply.
 Research based on overly broad and scientifically imprecise goals is of low value and off-mission.